 In Leghorn and throughout the province, Cinque e Cinque is very popular.
 You still find many tortai on the street (torta sellers, ancestors of the modern Pizza By The Slice).
 Usually, locals order the stuffed sandwich together with a glass of a gold-colored soda called “Spuma”.

 Moreover, there are many variations of Farinata.
 You can find it with the addition of soft cheese, leeks with blue cheese, or eggplants.

 Farinata is famous abroad too

-The Genoese exported the chickpea flatbread in other countries.
+The Genoese exported the chickpea flatbread to other countries.
 For example in Gibraltar where a massive colony has been living since the early decades of the eighteenth century.
-They call it calentita and is a typical dish of the town.
+They call it calentita which is a typical dish of the town.
 In Cote d’Azur in France, the chickpea flatbread is very popular and they call it Socca.

 Nicola recently went to Argentina and he got the local version of chickpea flatbread, called fainà.
 It is thicker than the Italian version and they stuff it with cheese.
 No matter where you are, it is always delicious.

 - q.s. sea salt